Book Review: Through Gates of Garnet and Gold (Wayward Children, #11) by Seanan McGuire

 Of course, if you’ve read Beneath the Sugar Sky, you’ll know that in that book, Nadya is introduced as a girl who returned from a watery world — so Adrift in Currents Clean and Clear is a prequel, of sorts, to that book.
 We read Adrift knowing that Nadya will inevitably be wrenched away from Belyrreka.
 Seeing her happiness in this world is a special kind of sadness for the reader; we know that her time is limited, even if she does not.

 Beneath the Sugar Sky also provides a coda to Nadya’s story in Adrift.
 When I finished Adrift — with a lump in my throat — I went back to Beneath the Sugar Sky and read the conclusion of Nadya’s part of that story.
-Without saying too much, I’ll just note that the payoff made my tears goes away!
+Without saying too much, I’ll just note that the payoff made my tears go away!

 Many readers note having uneven experiences with the Wayward Children series.
 For me, it’s been generally wonderful all the way through, although yes, some books in the series are more memorable or powerful or affecting than others.
 We all have our favorites — and now that I’ve read Adrift in Currents Clean and Clear, I can say with certainty that it’s one of the best.